ChainlessCoder/bloom-tree/README.md

 ```

 ## Usage
 `bloom-tree` generates Merkle tree from `BloomFilter` interface which implements `Proof`, `BitArray`, `MapElementToBF`, `NumOfHashes`, and `GetElementIndicies` (DBF implements all of those methods).
 Compact multi proofs can be generated and verified.
-Bloom filter is chunked and then those chunks becomes leaves of merkle tree, the chunks size must be divisible by 64 and can be set using the method SetChunkSize
+Bloom filter is chunked and then those chunks becomes leaves of merkle tree, the chunks size must be divisible by 64 and can be set using the method SetChunkSize.

 ## Example